Web Editor

 Making Changes

-1. Browse Files: Use the sidebar file explorer to navigate through your documentation structure
+- Browse files: Use the sidebar file explorer to navigate through your documentation.

-2. Open a File: Click on any file to open it in the editor
+- Open a file: Click on the file that you want to edit to open it in the editor.

-4. Preview Changes: See how your changes will appear in real-time
+- Preview changes: See how your changes will appear in visual mode.

 Publishing